looker-open-source/extension-template-react/README.md

 9. [Commit your changes](https://docs.looker.com/r/develop/commit-changes) and [deploy your them to production](https://docs.looker.com/r/develop/deploy-changes) through the Projects page UI.
 10. Reload the page and click the `Browse` dropdown menu.
 You should see your extension in the list.
     - The extension will load the JavaScript from the `url` you provided in the `application` definition/
     - Reloading the extension page will bring in any new code changes from the extension template.
-(Webpack's hot reloading is not currently supported.)

 ## Deployment